CPR, First Aid, BLS, ACLS, PALS certifications.

 The following algorithm is for Adult Cardiac Arrest:

-Hypothermia is indicated with a body temperature of <35 degrees Celsius or <95 degrees F. For patients in VF or VT who have hypothermia, one defibrillation is sufficient.
-If the first shock is not enough, additional attempts are made by following the BLS protocol and also warming the patient at the same time.
-For those in cardiac arrest with moderate hypothermia, do CPR, defibrillation, give medications, and continue warming the core temperature to raise it above 35 degrees Celsius (95 degrees F).
+Severe accidental hypothermia in patients with VF and/or VT have a body temperature of <30 degrees Celsius or <86 degrees F. Defibrillation is appropriate in this case; however, additional shocks may need to be given.
+For those in cardiac arrest with moderate hypothermia (under 36 degrees Celsius), do CPR, defibrillation, give medications, and continue warming the core temperature to raise it above 35 degrees Celsius (95 degrees F).

 Administration of drugs is usually contraindicated in patients as it may increase levels of toxins due to decreased metabolism.
-Best treatment for the patient is to focus on raising the core temperature.
+The best treatment for the patient is to focus on raising the core temperature.
 Administration of vasopressor as per the guidelines of ACLS can be effective while rewarming the patient.
-Administration of anti-arrhythmic drugs is not effective to hypothermic patients.
+Administration of anti-arrhythmic drugs is not effective in hypothermic patients.

 There are 2 routes of drug administration which are effective and will not interfere with high-quality CPR and defibrillation.
 These routes are: